 3. Keep their favorite treat and/or toy handy

 We will need anything and everything to entice your pooch to look at the camera at the right moment.
 Having treats and a variety of toys is a good way to make this happen.
 Toys can also be good props for the shoot itself!

 4. Clean up the backyard

-If your dog’s a bum or super hyper, let me know!
+If your pet’s a bum or super hyper, let me know!
 Knowing what I’m in for lets me strategize.
-If your dog loves walks, let’s walk him a bit for some photos.
+If your pet loves walks, let’s walk him a bit for some photos.
 If they love swimming, let them swim!
-We want this to be as much fun as possible for your dog, too!
+We want this to be as much fun as possible for your pet, too!

 6. Have a retractable leash or a pretty leash handy if we’re in public

-In a perfect world, we could have your dog off leash and get all the photos we needed without worrying if they’ll dash off, but that’s not always feasible.
+In a perfect world, we could have every pet off leash and get all the photos we needed without worrying if they’ll dash off, but that’s not always feasible.
 I will do my best to edit out the retractable leash when I can, but having a backup “pretty” leash that you don’t mind staying in the photos can be nice, too.

-7. Where a complimentary color if you’re in the shots with your pup
+7. Wear a complimentary color if you’re in the shots with your pup

-If we are doing a Together or Celebration session, make sure you wear clothing that compliments your pup.
-If your dog is black, avoid black; if they’re brown, skip the tan shirt or khaki pants.
+If we are doing a Together or Celebration session, make sure you wear clothing that compliments your fur baby.
+If your pet is black, avoid black; if they’re brown, skip the tan shirt or khaki pants.
 You get the idea!